JuliaLang/julia/doc/stdlib/io-network.rst

    Optionally, you can specify an offset (in bytes) if, for example, you want to skip over a header in the file.
 The default value for the offset is the current stream position for an ``IOStream``.

-   The ``grow`` keyword argument specifies whether the disk file should be grown to accomodate the requested size of array (if the total file size is < requested array size).
+   The ``grow`` keyword argument specifies whether the disk file should be grown to accommodate the requested size of array (if the total file size is < requested array size).
 Write privileges are required to grow the file.

    The ``shared`` keyword argument specifies whether the resulting ``Array`` and changes made to it will be visible to other processes mapping the same file.